alchemyplatform/aa-sdk/site/getting-started.md

 ## A Simple Light Account Example

-Using the SDK, we'll create a Light Account and send a User Operation from it.
+Using the SDK, we'll deploy a Light Account and send a User Operation from it.
 The Light Account will be owned by an Externally Owned Account (EOA).
 Here's a demonstration:

 <<< @/snippets/light-account.ts

 This initializes a `provider` for your smart account which is then used to send user operations from it.
+It also logs the address of the deployed smart account.

 ::: tip Note
 Remember to: